Alkene: Isomerism

-For there to be cis- and trans- configurations, there must be a carbon chain, or at least one functional group attached to each carbon is the same for both.
+For there to be cis- and trans- configurations, there must be a carbon chain, or at least one functional group attached to each carbon that is the same for both.
 E- and Z- configuration can be used instead in a more general case where all four functional groups attached to carbon atoms in a double bond are different.
 E- and Z- are abbreviations of German words zusammen (together) and entgegen (opposite).
 In E- and Z-isomerism, each functional group is assigned a priority based on the Cahn–Ingold–Prelog priority rules.
 If the two groups with higher priority are on the same side of the double bond, the bond is assigned Z- configuration, otherwise (i.e. the two groups with higher priority are on the opposite side of the double bond), the bond is assigned E- configuration.
 Cis- and trans- configurations do not have a fixed relationship between E- and Z-configurations.